MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

 - Determine who will support end users.
 Organizations may have different tiers or levels (1-3).
 For example, tier 1 and 2 may be part of the support team, and tier 3 include members of the MDM team responsible for the Intune deployment.

-  Tier 1 is normally the first level of support and typically the first tier to contact by users.
-If tier 1 can't resolve the issue, then they escalate it to tier 2.
+  Tier 1 is typically the first level of support and the first tier to contact.
+If tier 1 can't resolve the issue, then they escalate to tier 2.
 Tier 2 escalates it to tier 3.
-In addition, [Microsoft support](get-support.md) may be considered as tier 4.
+[Microsoft support](get-support.md) may be considered as tier 4.

   - In the initial rollout phases, be sure all tiers in your support team document issues and resolutions.
 Look for patterns, and adjust your communications for the next rollout phase.
 For example:
     - If different users or groups are hesitant about enrolling their personal devices, consider a Teams calls to answer common questions.